And, This Is How To Solve The Climate Crisis With President Clinton

 And when I say crisis, look at the suicide rates, look at the dropout rates, look at the deaths of despair, look at the issues around loneliness, look at every critical category.

-It's just blinking red lights.
+It's just blinking red lights for young men.

-And in order to address this, we've been working with Richard Reeves, we've been working at the Institute of Boys and Men, we've been working with a lot of other folks to develop a framework, a plan to implement that builds on the constructs that you have framed around service, around mentorship, around tutoring, the work my wife has done, who's done a number of documentaries in this space, including one called Mask You Live In, about the crisis of masculinity.
+And in order to address this, we've been working with Richard Reeves, we've been working at the Institute of of Boys and Men, we've been working with a lot of other folks to develop a framework, a plan to implement that builds on the constructs that you have framed around service, around mentorship, around tutoring, the work my wife has done, who's done a number of documentaries in this space, including one called Mask You Live In, about the crisis of masculinity.

 and begin to substantively address these underlying issues and target interventions.

 Service is at the core, but it's a component part of a larger strategy that we've just advanced at scale in California.
+And I'll just end on this.

 I know our time's up.